The Worst Breakfast Foods You Should Never Start Your Day With

-Probiotic juices are becoming more and more popular each day.
-Wondering what the benefits may be?
-Unfortunately, research finds that products rich in sugar are linked to adding bad bacteria to your gut.
+You might see "probiotic" on the juice label and think it must be good for you, but don't be fooled.
+Research finds that products rich in sugar are linked to adding bad bacteria to your gut.
 That's because sugar is the primary source for fueling fungi that destroy powerful good probiotics.
 So what does that mean?
 Sugary drinks with probiotics don't do the trick when it comes to adding healthy bacteria into your system.
-Next time try some kombucha or Greek yogurt.

 Ocean Spray 100% Juice No Sugar Added Cranberry

-Sure at first, "no sugar added" looks great, but once you take a deeper look — ingredients become disappointing.
+Sure at first, "no sugar added" looks great, but once you take a deeper look—ingredients become disappointing.
 What they mean by no sugar added is cane sugar.
-They still various fructose-heavy fruit juice concentrates to sweeten this drink and bring it up to 28 grams of sugar per serving.
+They still various fructose-heavy fruit juice concentrates to sweeten this drink and bring it up to 23 grams of sugar per serving.
 The biggest problem with fructose is that our bodies convert this sugar into fat and inflammatory compounds, according to a Journal of Nutritional Biochemistry study.
 This is why it's on the list of drinks you should always leave on grocery store shelves!

 Dannon Fruit on the Bottom Peach

 Eating this yogurt for your breakfast is like eating a candy bar.
 Filled with different varieties of sugars and reduced-fat milk, nutritiously beneficial ingredients are curiously missing from the menu.

 Most would think that whipping more air into a yogurt means there is less room for calories and all the other unwanted bad guy ingredients.
 Unfortunately, this rendition of a "healthier" yogurt is made with mono and diglycerides.
 These additives are more often associated with artery-clogging trans-fats.